A Quantile-based Approach for Hyperparameter Transfer Learning: Related work

 \section{Related work}

 A variety of methods have been developed to induce transfer learning in HPO.
-The most common approach is to model tasks jointly or via a conditional independence structure, which has been been explored through multi-output GPs~\cite{Swersky2013}, weighted combination of GPs~\cite{Schilling2016, Feurer2018}, and neural networks, either fully Bayesian~\cite{Springenberg2016} or hybrid ~\cite{Snoek2015, Perrone2018, Law2018}.
-A different line of research has focused on the setting where tasks come over time as a sequence and models need to be updated online as new problems accrue.
+The most common approach is to model tasks jointly or via a conditional independence structure, which has been been explored through multi-output GPs~\cite{Swersky2013}, weighted combination of GPs~\cite{Schilling2016,Wistuba2018,Feurer2018}, and neural networks, either fully Bayesian~\cite{Springenberg2016} or hybrid ~\cite{Snoek2015, Perrone2018, Law2018}.
+A different line of research has focused on the setting where tasks come over time as a sequence and the models need to be updated online as new problems accrue.
 A way to achieve this is to fit a sequence of surrogate models to the residuals relative to predictions of the previously fitted model~\cite{Golovin2017, Poloczek2016}.
 Specifically, the GP over the new task is centered on the predictive mean of the previously learned GP.
 Finally, rather than fitting a surrogate model to all past data, some transfer can be achieved by warm-starting BO with the solutions to the previous BO problems~\cite{Feurer2015, Wistuba2015a}.

-A key challenge for joint models is that different black-boxes can exhibit heterogeneous scale and noise levels.
-To address this, some methods have instead focused on search-space level, aiming to prune it to focus on regions of the hyperparameter space where good configurations are likely to lie.
-An example is \cite{Wistuba2015}, where related tasks are used to learn a promising search space during HPO, defining task similarity in terms of the distance of the respective data set meta-features.
-A more recent alternative that does not require meta-features was introduced in \cite{Perrone2019}, where a restricted search space in the form of a low-volume hyper-rectangle or hyper-ellipsoid is learned from the optimal hyperparameters of related tasks.
-The Gaussian Copula Process (GCP)~\cite{CopulaProcess} can also be used to alleviate scale issues on a single task at the extra cost of estimating the CDF of the data.
-Using GCP for HPO was proposed in~\cite{anderson2017sample} to handle potentially non-Gaussian data, albeit only considering non-parametric homoskedastic priors for the single-task and single metric case.
+Some methods have instead focused on the search-space level, aiming to prune it to focus on regions of the hyperparameter space where good configurations are likely to lie.
+An example is \citet{Wistuba2015}, where related tasks are used to learn a promising search space during HPO, defining task similarity in terms of the distance of the respective dataset meta-features.
+An alternative was proposed in \citet{Perrone2019}, where a restricted search space in the form of a low-volume hyper-rectangle or hyper-ellipsoid is learned from the optimal hyperparameters of related tasks.
+Gaussian Copula Process (GCP)~\cite{CopulaProcess} can also be used to alleviate scale issues on a single task at the extra cost of estimating the CDF of the data.
+Using GCP for HPO was proposed in~\citet{anderson2017sample} to handle potentially non-Gaussian data, albeit only considering non-parametric homoskedastic priors for the single task and single objective case.